An Evening with Billie Holiday

-An Evening with Billie Holiday (MG C-144) is the second 10-inch LP studio album by jazz singer Billie Holiday, released by Clef Records in 1953.
+An Evening with Billie Holiday (MG C-144) is the second studio album by jazz singer Billie Holiday, released by Clef Records in 1953.

 In 1956, when the 10-inch format was phased out, the album was reissued by Clef with the same artwork, and seven of the eight tracks, as a 12-inch LP called A Recital by Billie Holiday (MG C-686).
 The track "Tenderly", was moved to another 12-inch compilation called Solitude.
 Five additional tracks were added that had been previously released on her third 10-inch LP, simply titled Billie Holiday.